MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/navigating-the-windows-mixed-reality-home.md

 ![The store slate in Adjustment Mode (blue frame).
 Note the app bar (top) has changed to include 'Done' and 'Remove' buttons.](images/adjust-500px.png)

-Different apps may have additional options on the app bar.
+Different apps may have other options on the app bar.
 For example, Microsoft Edge has *Scroll*, *Drag*, and *Zoom* choices.

 ![App bar for 2D apps running on HoloLens](images/holobar-500px.png)

 The **Back** button navigates back to previously viewed screens in the app.
-It will stop when you reach the beginning of the experiences that have been shown in the app, and will not navigate to other apps.
+It will stop when you reach the beginning of the experiences shown in the app, and won't navigate to other apps.

 ## Getting around your home

 With **HoloLens**, you move through physical space to move around your home.

-With **immersive headsets**, you can similarly get up and walk around in your playspace to move within a similar area in the virtual world.
-To move across longer distances, you can use the thumbstick on your controller to virtually "walk," or you can use *teleportation* to immediately jump longer distances.
+With **immersive headsets**, you can get up and walk around in your playspace to move within a similar area in the virtual world.
+To move across longer distances, use the thumbstick on your controller to virtually "walk," or you can use *teleportation* to immediately jump longer distances.

 ![Teleportation in the Windows Mixed Reality home](images/teleportation-500px.png)